 During his recovery, Mark rediscovered his passion for gardening, which he believes saved him from a “very dark place.”
 He said: “Gardening has changed my life on a physical, emotional and mental level.”

 He has gained recognition for his work as a landscape designer, having received a number of awards, one for being the ‘first garden designer in a wheelchair’.
-As well as presenting on Gardeners’ World, BBC Gardeners’ World Live and the Royal Horticultural Society’s flower shows, he edits the disabled gardening website Accessible Gardens.
+As well as presenting on Gardeners’ World, BBC Gardeners’ World Live and the Royal Horticultural Society’s flower shows.

 If you’re looking for adapted gardening tools to help you garden more easily if you have a disability, visit the Disability Horizons Shop.